jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 Act three is the nail bitter.
 The time when a good writer rewards audiences with cries, screams, or laughs.
 Act three is when the forces of good and bad fight for final control of the lever of power.
 Noble Jedi's fight the Sith, the Ministry of Magic fights Voldemort, and in our reality, open-source fights Darth Blockbuster.

 You are the deciding factor in our story Stargazer.
 Act three in 2020, is a simple question; do you believe in Techvolution?
 Do you think Right/Left philosophy is outdated?
 Do you see why the era of mass-production must be replaced by the era of mass-collaboration?
 Do you want to hold levers of power in your society, instead of complaining, protesting, and begging.
 Do you think our rules, regulations, codes, and laws should updated so they encourage good choices, not be a weapon to hold back progress.
-When you look at the 1969 way of life—gas cars, 9-5 workdays, McMansions—do you see dark majic design tokeeps us in the Industrial Age forever?
+When you look at the 1969 way of life—gas cars, 9-5 workdays, McMansions—do you see dark majic design to keeps us in the Industrial Age forever?

 This final battle has an even simpler question.
 Do you appreciate your importance to not only humanity, but life on Earth?
 Do you realize you must have the right, and duty, to solve your problems with modern tools.
 If you don't, we're stuck using adaptions as out of place as Artic polar bears sweating to death in the Savanah.
 Driving to work in Boston blizzards, forcing non-English speakers to call into a call-centre, depending on doctor writing to record our medical histories.
-All that's anti-evolution!
+All that's anti-evolution.

 Society has no magic button.
 No divine player who'll evolve for us.
 You are on the frontline.
 You are the one in the game that's supposed to do the hard work and update society bit by bit to the new age, with the majic of new tools.